Overview

 - Ear – soft and shapeless due to little cartilage

-- Breast nodule – little to no breast tissue with areola barely visible
+- Breast nodule – little to no breast tissue with the areola barely visible

 - Genitalia